danielmoi/command-line-tute/shells-terminals-command-lines.md

 What do these mean?

-We will approach this by stepping back, and starting with Mainframe computers...
+Let's step back and start with mainframes...

 ---